OvercastNetwork/sk89q-command-framework/README.md

 sk89q-command-framework
 =======================

+**NOTE**: This repository is no longer maintained, but a [second iteration](https://github.com/Electroid/intake) of this framework is still active.

 sk89q-command-framework is the command framework from sk89q's WorldEdit.
 It has been factored out so it may be used in other projects without having to include WorldEdit as a dependency.

 Compiling